saieswarungarala/IOT-WiFi/mqtt_esp32_sht40/READ ME_MQTT.md

-#  Web Server Using ESP 32
+#  MQTT Protocol with ESP 32

 # Description
-The main aim of this experiment is get some understanding about building a web server with ESP 32 and control the LED’s state by using arduino programming environment.
-The web server we build that controls the LED’s which is connected to the ESP 32 GPIO 26 pin and also we can access the ESP 32 web server at anywhere by just typing ESP 32 IP address on a browser.
-By clicking buttons on the web server we can control the state of LED’s at ESP 32 side.
+The main of this experiment is getting some intuition about how MQTT communication is working

 ## Installation